 China and India’s border dispute has risen to an uncertain level, this could seriously impact both the economies of both countries and the region if this situation is not resolved peacefully.
-China’s engineering and construction (EPC) sector will continue to grow in the next three years, however the pace of growth will be more subdued than the previous five years.
+China’s engineering and construction (EPC) sector will continue to grow in the next two to three years, however the pace of growth will be more subdued than the previous five years.

-China’s GDP is set to remain static in the 1st half of 2018, the latest forecast is 6.3%.
-Chinese EPC companies have improved their share of the global EPC market from approximately 6% in 2008 to close to 20% in 2018, look for this percentage to grow in 2018 and beyond in the coming years as Chinese EPC firms aggressively chase international construction work especially in Africa, Asia and North and South America.
-Infrastructure construction is anticipated to experience strong growth of between 3% and 5% in 2018, highways, bridges, electrical transmissions and railroad construction is expected to lead this growth.
+China’s GDP is forecast to be 6.4% in the 2nd half of 2018.
+Inflation will be in the 2.4% to 2.7% and unemployment is forecast to be 3.8% at the conclusion of 2018.
+Chinese EPC companies have improved their share of the global EPC market from approximately 6% in 2008 to close to 20% in 2018.
+Look for this percentage to grow in 2018 and beyond in the coming years as Chinese EPC firms aggressively chase international construction work especially in Africa, Asia and North and South America.
+The Chinese private property market is still overvalued by at least 25% to 35% according to industry experts; this has impacted the spending habits of the Chinese consumer and will have a knock-on effect for the Chinese construction sector in the 2nd half of 2018.

+Foreign investment continues to move into India as major USA, European and Japanese companies eye India as a major growth country, look for this trend to continue in 2018 and beyond.
+India is now considered the # 1 growth market for construction related services followed by China the # 2 and Vietnam # 3.
 The Indian construction industry continues to expand, this growth is sustained by India’s evolving economy, consumer spending, foreign direct investments (FDI) and higher government spending on large and mid-sized infrastructure projects.
 Construction industry growth is expected to remain strong over the next three to five years, as a result of the government’s undertaking to augment India’s dilapidated infrastructure.